hyperspy/hyperspy/doc/user_guide/install.rst

 Windows
 ^^^^^^^

-* HyperSpy does not work with an standard installation of the full version of EPD 7.3-2 due to a problem of compilation in the h5py.
-The solution is to uninstall HyperSpy and EPD and install a newer version of HyperSpy for Windows that, since version 0.6, does not require the installation of any other Python libraries.
 * If HyperSpy fails to start in Windows try installing the Microsoft Visual C++ 2008 redistributable packages (
   `64 bit <http://www.microsoft.com/download/en/details.aspx?id=15336>`_